jraillard/css-quests/games/gridgarden/level7.md

 # Level 7 : grid-column-end span

-Introducing the `span value` for the `grid-column-end` property in order to ***define the column width instead of grid lines positiions*** with a positive integer starting from 1.
+Introducing the `span value` for the `grid-column-end` property in order to ***define the column width instead of grid lines positions*** with a positive integer starting from 1.

 # Exercise